-- Even though they do not substitute the actual field work, they offer a valuable indirect field experience, including the chance to see places, landmarks and geological formations that are not easily accessible, to understand the geological evolution of a study area, to construct geological and geomorphological maps and much more.
-Furthermore, virtual field trips can contain links of other auxiliary material, such as papers, maps or field guides, thus giving students the ability to further study an area - 50 or site of interest (e.g. Stainfield et al., 2000).
-And what is more, not only are they very helpful when it comes to performing a field trip from a distance, but they can be of paramount significance when planning an actual field trip as well.
-Upon study of an area's geological and geomorphological evolution, this tool can be used in order to prepare which sites are to be visited for sample collection, measurements of tectonical and stratigraphical characteristics, observation of specific landforms and so on (Gilmour, 1997; Stainfield et al., 2000; Cliffe, 2017), and focus on more practical issues in the field. - 55 Every year, the Faculty of Geology and Geoenvironment of the National and Kapodistrian University of Athens (NKUA) organizes one field trip for every main course.
-These field trips are mandatory and free for the students and take place in various sites of Greece.
-For the course of Geomorphology, the field trip normally takes place in the Corinthian Gulf.
-However, the restrictions due to the COVID-19 pandemic did not allow its actualization.
-To address this issue, we created a virtual field trip in the same sites that would normally be visited, through the Google Earth platform, in order to aid the students to - 60 understand the principles of the course.
+Even though they do not substitute the actual field work, they offer a valuable indirect field experience, including the chance to see places, landmarks and geological formations that are not easily accessible; to understand the geological evolution of a study area; to construct geological and geomorphological maps; and much more.
+Furthermore, virtual field trips can contain links of other auxiliary material, such as papers, maps or field guides, thus giving students the ability to further study an area or site of interest (e.g. Stainfield et al., 2000).
+And what is more, not only are they very helpful when it comes to performing a field trip from a distance but they can also be of paramount significance when planning an actual field trip as well.
+Upon study of an area's geological and geomorphological evolution, this tool can be used in order to prepare for deciding which sites are to be visited for sample collection, measurements of tectonic and stratigraphical characteristics, observation of specific landforms, and so on (Stainfield et al., 2000; Cliffe, 2017), as well as for focusing on more practical issues in the field.

+Every year, the Faculty of Geology and Geoenvironment of the National and Kapodistrian University of Athens (NKUA) organizes one field trip for every main course.
+These field trips are mandatory and free for the students, and they take place in various sites in Greece.
+For the course of Geomorphology, the field trip normally takes place in the Corinthian gulf (Fig. 1).
+However, the restrictions due to the COVID-19 pandemic did not allow for its actualization.
+To address this issue, we created a virtual field trip to the same sites that would normally be visited through the Google Earth platform, in order to aid the students to understand the principles of the course.
 This paper focuses on the said virtual field trip.
-Initially developed as an alternative of the actual field trip that was thwarted due to the COVID-19 pandemic, our goal is to showcase the significance of virtual field trips via this "excursion".
-The main purpose of this work is to evaluate virtual field trips and to what extent they can be used as an alternative to "real" field work, that is to what extent they can aid students to comprehend the fundamentals of a course or discipline, especially in situations

-65 where visiting an area is not feasible.
+Initially developed as an alternative to the actual field trip that was thwarted due to the COVID-19 pandemic, our goal was to showcase the significance of virtual field trips via this virtual excursion.
+The main purpose of this work is to evaluate virtual field trips and to evaluate the extent that they can be used as an alternative to real field work, i.e. to what extent they can aid students to comprehend the fundamentals of a course or discipline, especially in situations where visiting an area is not feasible.

-2 Materials and Methods
+2 Materials and methods